jitendrajoshi88/IdentityServer4.MVCInMemory/README.md

 OpenID Connect performs many of the same tasks as OpenID 2.0, but in an API-friendly way, and usable by native and mobile applications.

 **OAuth 2.0 Terminology:**
-1) Client: it’s the software like web-browser, mobile app and any code that requests a resource.
+1) Client: it’s the software like web-browser, mobile app and any code that requests a resource. each client is identified by unique client_id.
+2) User Agent: A web browser, or some other type of framework that hosts Client applications.
-2) Resources: what you want to protect using identityserver4
+3) Resources: what you want to protect using identityserver4
-3) Access Token: it is the token that is used by a client to access the API resource.
+4) Access Token: it is the token that is used by a client to access the API resource.
-4) Refresh Token: each access token has an expiry date.
+5) Refresh Token: each access token has an expiry date.
 The refresh token is used to get a new access token without the user interaction.
-5) Grant Type: it is the type of interaction between the client and the IdentityServer. based on your client you should choose the suitable grant type.
+6) Grant Type: it is the type of interaction between the client and the IdentityServer. based on your client you should choose the suitable grant type.
+7) Resource Server: Web server that hosts and authorizes client access to a Resource Owner’s request based on an Access Token's client_id, user-identity and granted scope.
+8) Authorization Server: A server that validates a Resource Owner's credentials.
+Maintaining a list of registered Clients and Resource Servers, it calls on an Authentication Server for identity verification.
+If authorization is successful, it issues access tokens to a Client on behalf of the Resource Owner.
+9) Authentication Server: A server that is used by an Authorization Server to authenticate the Resource Owner's identity.
+Oncer the Resource Owner's identity is authenticated, the Authorization Server can continue its authorization process for issuing an access token.

 **Why to choose Identity Server 4:**